-A skilled and sought-after gardener, Tradescant the Elder worked for some of England's most powerful people, including two monarchs, and his gardening work took him as far from home as Russia.
+Little is known about Tradescant the Elder before his marriage in 1607, when he was about 30.
+A skilled and sought-after gardener, Tradescant the Elder worked for some of England's most powerful people, including Robert Cecil (son of Elizabeth I's advisor) and Kings James I and Charles I. Tradescant's gardening work took him as far from home as Russia.
 His son, John Tradescant the Younger, traveled a great distance in the opposite direction, namely Virginia.
-Father and son planted and maintained a botanical garden in what is today a highly urbanized part of London, with exotic vegetables the Younger collected overseas.
+(He was there collecting plants when his father died.)
+Father and son planted and maintained a botanical garden in South Lambeth, today a highly urbanized part of London, with exotic vegetables the Younger collected overseas.
 They also assembled a collection of curiosities whose contents ranged from fruit-stone carvings to sketches of specimens from a papal menagerie.
-Other (alleged) goodies included two whale ribs, a mermaid's hand, a mummy's hand, part of a vegetable lamb known as a "Barometz" (in actuality the root of an Asian fern now named Cibotium barometz), crocodile eggs, a lion head, a banana, a bit of wood from the cross on which Christ was allegedly crucified, and fossils.
+Other (alleged) goodies included two whale ribs, a mermaid's hand, a mummy's hand, part of a vegetable lamb known as a "Barometz" (in actuality the root of an Asian fern now named Cibotium barometz), crocodile eggs, seahorses, a lion head, a "natural Dragon, above two inches long," a banana, a bit of wood from the cross on which Christ was allegedly crucified, and fossils.

 The collection's diminutive fruit stone carvings (shown here, roughly actual size) exhibited remarkable detail.
 According to a catalog of the collection, one fruit stone showed a nicely dressed man tuning a viol against a Flemish background on one side, and on the other side, it showed an assortment of animals: camel, horse, donkey, dog, boar, bull, bear, lion, stag, squirrel, goat, lynx, assorted birds, a monkey riding an elephant, and a bunch of bunnies.
 All on one fruit stone.
 Another other fruit stone showed a crucifixion scene.